 - Pregnancy warning: This drug may have harmful effects on the unborn baby.
-Women of child bearing potential should use effective methods of birth control during your cancer treatment and 3 months after treatment.
-Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for 3 months after your cancer treatment.
+Women of childbearing potential should use effective methods of birth control during your cancer treatment and for up to 3 months after stopping treatment.
+Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for 3 months after stopping treatment.
 Let your doctor know right away if you think you may be pregnant or may have impregnated your partner. - Breastfeeding warning: It is not known if this drug passes into breast milk.
-For this reason, Women should not breastfeed during treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: In men and women both, this drug may affect your ability to have children in the future.
+For this reason, women should not breastfeed during treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: In men and women both, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.

-Revised April 2019
+Revised April 2023